Preparations for Lori Vallow and Chad Daybell trial at Ada County Courthouse in Boise

 It is the case that spanned from Idaho, Arizona, and Hawaii.
 Lori Vallow gained national attention after her kids, JJ Vallow and Tylee Ryan went missing in September of 2019.
 The disappearance sparked a nationwide search, and with it, a string of investigations.

-In June 2020, investigators found the remains of JJ and Tylee outside of Rexburg, on the property of Vallow's fifth, and current, husband, Chad Daybell.
+In June 2020, investigators found the remains of JJ and Tylee outside of Rexburg, on the property of Chad Daybell, Vallow's fifth, and current, husband.

 The couple is charged with murder and conspiracy to commit murder in the deaths of Vallow's kids, as well as Daybell's late wife, Tammy Daybell, who died in October of 2019.